CS50DartmouthWI24/nuggets-ribhuhooja/IMPLEMENTATION.md

 after wiping the previous grid.
 This is inefficient, because the vast majority of points on the screen did not change.
 To keep it simple, we do not do a smart grid refresh which would only change the changed poritions of the grid.

+### Redundant visibility checks
+The way we plan to check visibility involves checking each point on the grid.
+This is somewhat redundant, as many points that lie on the same 'ray" through the player will have the same visibility value.
+However, unless this implementation ends up being too slow, we don't plan to optimize out this redundancy.